Digital-Twin-Aided Dynamic Spectrum Sharing and Resource Management in Integrated Satellite-Terrestrial Networks: 5G-NR and Digital Twin System Model

 \subsection{Digital-Twin Model}

 The DT system is deployed in NMS to replicate the environment and network components.
 As illustrated in Fig.~\ref{fig:DT_model}, the DT model comprises a virtual system and computational functionalities.
 The virtual system consists of \textit{static components}, including environmental features, TAP positions, and terminal antenna characteristics, as well as \textit{dynamic components}, such as UE mobility, traffic demand, LSat movement, and CSIs.
 The DT model operation over each cycle is depicted in Fig.~\ref{fig:sysmodel}.
+Due to imperfect prediction, modeling limitations, and incomplete environmental information, mismatches inevitably arise.
+To enhance the accuracy, the DT system must be regularly calibrated by updating its components based on feedback from the actual system.
 Specifically, at the end of each cycle, the real mobility and traffic information are updated to the DT model.
-Using this information, computational functionalities are leveraged to emulate the real system’s evolution in the next cycle and reflect it in the virtual one.
-The resulting predictions are then used in resource management for the subsequent cycle.
+Using this information, computational functionalities are leveraged to emulate the real system's evolution in the next cycle and reflect it in the virtual one.
+The resulting predictions are used in resource management for the subsequent cycle.